 - Give them vigorous physical activity – Make sure you provide at least 30-60 minutes daily.

-- Provide challenging games or jobs – This helps to mentally stimulate your Aussie.
+- Provide challenging games or jobs – This helps to mentally and physically stimulate your Aussie.

 - Socialize them early – They need to learn not to be aggressive or fearful.